PHOTOS: Why The Philippines Has So Many Teen Moms

 Perez said a teenage pregnancy has a significant impact on perpetuating poverty.
 "They cannot recover from being a child mother," he said.

 That was the finding of a 2016 study by the United Nations Population Fund.
 By age 20, a teenage girl in the Philippines who gets pregnant and drops out of school earns 87 percent of the average 20-year-old woman's pay.
-Perez says the lower income continues into adulthood.
+Perez said the lower income continues further into adulthood.

 Life on a raft

-Note: Editor's note: Hannah Reyes Morales has been photographing teen moms since 2017.
-Aurora Almendral began reporting this story in October 2019.